MJohnson459/Presentations/Rust/rust.md

 ### Tooling

 - Cargo: a well integrated package manager
-- rustup: a simple tool for choosing which compiler to use
+- rustup: a tool for managing the release channel for the `rustc` compiler